nstarke/nstarke.github.io/_posts/2023-02-06-u-boot-http-client.md

 ## Analysis

 If you want to consider this a vulnerability, writing an exploit that will work **at all**, let alone across device models, is going to be difficult.
-In a virtualized environment, a successful exploit is going to depend noy only on the amount of system memory, but more importantly, the `$loadaddr` parameter value passed into the `wget` command within the U-Boot CLI.
+In a virtualized environment, a successful exploit is going to depend not only on the amount of system memory, but more importantly, the `$loadaddr` parameter value passed into the `wget` command within the U-Boot CLI.
 Since that can vary at runtime, trying to build an exploit is going to be difficult.

 I don't consider this a vulnerability because of its recent implementation and the slow adoption of new U-Boot versions.
 No one uses this feature yet.